Profit vs Revenue: The Difference SaaS Founders Need to Know

 Revenue up, profit up.
 The healthy path.
 You’re growing and your margins are expanding or holding steady.
 Each new euro of MRR adds to the bottom line.

 Revenue up, profit down.
 The danger zone.
 Costs are growing faster than revenue.
-More customers mean more support, more infrastructure, more complexity — and margins compress.
+More customers mean more support, more infrastructure, more complexity, and margins compress.
 This is where founders get blindsided: the dashboard shows record MRR while the bank account shrinks every month.

 Why High Revenue Does Not Mean Profitable

 A SaaS at €20,000 MRR (€240,000 ARR) sounds successful.
-But look at the cost structure:
+But look at the cost structure, that’s where the profit vs revenue truth lives:

 | Expense | Monthly |